-The Religious Literacy Assessment program for Year 4 students was successfully implemented within schools across the Diocese in 2009.
-In 2009 the school cohort consisted of 46 Year 4 students who sat the Religious Literacy Assessment Workbook (Part A) and 49 completed the Extended Task (Part B).
+The Religious Literacy Assessment Program for Year 4 students was successfully implemented within schools across the diocese in 2010.
+In 2010 the school cohort consisted of 34 Year 4 students who sat the Religious Literacy Assessment Workbook (Part A) on 30 August and 34 completed the Extended Task (Part B).
 The Extended Task is based on the Unit: One With God's Creation and was completed during the first half of Term 3.